A black and white logo for get me to the alps.com

 Borovets

-Ski Holidays In Borovets
+Ski Holidays in Borovets

 The Bulgarian ski resort of Borovets is an interesting place to go on a skiing holiday.
 It is a relatively new ski destination, which is still being developed, so the lifts and snow machines are all state of the art.